makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can see what people said to me
-I want to be able to see replies on my home page
+I want to be able to see replies
 ```

 ##### Domain Model